Hypoglycemia (or hypoglycemia) is a condition that occurs when blood sugar levels are too low.

 Hypoglycemia can occur in people with diabetes if the body produces too much insulin.

 If you do not have diabetes, hypoglycemia can happen if your body can not stabilize your blood sugar levels.
-It can also happen after meals if your body produces too much insulin.
+It can also occur after meals if your body produces too much insulin.

-Hypoglycemia in people who do not have diabetes is less common than hypoglycemia that occurs in people who have diabetes or related conditions.
+Hypoglycemia in people who do not have diabetes is less common than hypoglycemia in people who have diabetes or related conditions.

 Everyone reacts differently to fluctuations in their blood glucose levels.
-Some symptoms of hypoglycaemia may include:
+Some symptoms of hypoglycemia may include:

 - A feeling of extreme hunger

 - Inability to concentrate

 - Blurry vision